DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 many households chose to move to NBN satellite plans at the conclusion of the project.
 When available under the right conditions, home internet is entirely possible.
-In Chapters 8 and 9, we offer suggestions as to how to small communities can be better served.
+In Chapters 8 and 9, we offer suggestions as to how small communities can be better served.

 ### Solving Disadvantage?